charlesrocabert/puutools/example/README.md

 </p>

 <p align="justify">
-<strong>TIP:</strong> It is not mandatory to call the <strong>STEP 5</strong> at each generation.
+<strong>:bulb: TIP:</strong> It is not mandatory to call the <strong>STEP 5</strong> at each generation.
 Simply remember that if the trees are updated more often, this will increase the computational load.
 If the trees are updated less often, this will increase the memory load (trees grow at each generation before being pruned and shortened).
 The user must decide on the period of trees' updates depending on the performance of its own code.
 </p>

 <p align="justify">
-<strong>TIP:</strong> The size of a coalescence tree is approximately constant over time ($2n-1$ nodes), while a lineage tree will grow slowly.
+<strong>:bulb: TIP:</strong> The size of a coalescence tree is approximately constant over time ($2n-1$ nodes), while a lineage tree will grow slowly.
 Depending on the complexity of your simulation, in can be useful to create a secondary class saving important information from your individuals (such that phenotypic trait values, mutational events, etc) and provide it to the trees instead of your main individual class.
 </p>

 ## 8) Final step: extracting information from the trees <a name="final_step"></a>